OleHolmNielsen/ITwiki/docs/Lenovo_XClarity_BMC.rst

 This command must be executed Out-of-band_ because OneCLI_ refuses to work locally on non-supported OSes (bug discovered August 2024).

-Updating a single firmware file on a single server can be performed with OneCLI_, but the no working examples have been found in the OneCLI_User_Guide_.
+Updating a single firmware file on a single server can be performed with OneCLI_, but no working examples have been found in the OneCLI_User_Guide_.

-We have tested these procedures:
+However, we have tested these procedures successfully:

 V3/V4 server firmware updates ..............................